The BioFiles - Bill Hubick

 • Potentilla anserina subsp. pacifica (Howell) Rousi

 Pacific silverweed is important in Pacific Northwest coastal indigenous cultures.
 Indigenous people dig for its edible roots.
 As an important vegetable, families maintained rights to access patches through potlatch.[6]
-New plants can grow from small root fragments, and with some attention families could guarantee patches persisted for generations "over hundreds, even thousands of years".[7]
+New plants can grow from small root fragments, and with some attention families could guarantee patches persisted for generations, perhaps over thousands of years.[7]
 Northwest Coast peoples used to dig them in spring with yew-wood shovels before pit-cooking them or boiling them with eulachon grease.
 Cooked roots have a slightly bitter sweet-potato flavour.
 Northwest Coast peoples also washed them or mashed them into cakes and dried them for winter.[5]

 References